Had enough of all the generic advice about how to update your resume?

 A reverse-chronological resume is best if you’ve worked at big companies, and you want to leverage your experience there.

 We went really in-depth on the topic of the reverse-chronological order resume and how you can use it to your advantage.
 You can read the full article right here.

-When you’re using a functional resume outline, you’re basically placing your most relevant skills and experience at the top.
+When you’re using the functional skills-based resume layout, you’re basically placing your most relevant skills and experience at the top.

-It utilizes both core components of each outline, which ultimately allows you to focus on your skills and employment history at the same time.
+When using a hybrid resume, it combines key elements from both the functional and chronological outlines.
+In other words, the format utilizes both core components of the different types of resume outlines.
+Ultimately, this allows you to focus on your skills and employment history at the same time.

 You can dive down the rabbit hole of hybrid resumes and really understand how to utilize this outline in the detailed article we recently published.

 Overall, our recommendation of all formats would be to use the hybrid resume outline because of its versatility.
 Then again, it depends on your circumstances, professional background and the job description.